Stuycs-K/final-project-4-lin-edwin-liu-manhai/WORKLOG.md

 ## GROUP MEMBER 1: Manhai Liu

-### Date: 5/22/24
+### Date: 5/29/24

-We started on branching and figuring out this all works.
+Started on implementing game mechanics like opponent turn and keypressed, which is basically player turn while also fixing up on errors in the code.

 ### Date: 5/23/24